sebnitu/vrembem/packages/modal/README.md

 ### Example

 Here's an example where we want the `<main>` content area to be inaccessible while modals are open.
-We also want for all modals to be moved outside the main content element using the `after` method.
+We also want all modals to be moved outside the main content element using the `after` method.

 ```js
 const modal = new Modal({